 Recruiters are interested in candidates that will add a new flair to their business.

 You will hear questions like: “what are the new trends expected in 2020-2030 in the Tourism or hospitality industry.”

 Here, it helps if you know the particular business niche your employer belongs to.

 It is this tip for the interview, that will help you get into the classes from the masses.

 Prepare beforehand about your niche.
+It is also useful to prepare for one of the most frequently asked interview questions about your hobbies as you would have probably mentioned your hobbies and interests in the resume.
 This will help you prepare well for unexpected questions that might come up during your interview.

 11. Technical interviews